 The mission of the Climate Assessment for the Southwest (CLIMAS) program is to improve the region’s ability to respond sufficiently and appropriately to climatic events and climate changes.
 The program promotes participatory, iterative research involving scientists, decision makers, resource users, educators, and others who need more and better information about climate and its impacts.

 A unique combination of ecology and culture, the Desert Laboratory on Tumamoc Hill is an 860-acre ecological preserve in the heart of Tucson.
 Its innovative, sustained, long-term environmental studies have made it a U.S. National Historical Landmark.
 A 2,500-year-old village sits atop Tumamoc Hill and the rich cultural context of four millennia of human society lie at its feet.
 The Hill's name derives from the Tohono O'odham place name Chemamagi Do’ag, Hill of the Horned Lizard, which signifies the profound cultural importance of this site.

 The Earth Grant program is a year-long leadership development program for a diverse cohort of UArizona students passionate about community resilience and the environment.
 Earth Grant students contribute to real-world outcomes for people and the planet, gain career-ready leadership and professional skills, and form lasting relationships within a growing peer-mentor network.

 The Education emphasis in AIR is a new addition to the objectives of this RII constellation.
 Because AIR is not an academic unit we have the opportunity and the mandate to connect education, training, and research experiences across disciplines and traditional silos in ways that bring focus to the UArizona excellence in Earth and environmental science and in applied resilience solutions.

-The Carson Scholars Program is dedicated to training the next generation of environmental researchers in the art of public communication.
+The Carson Scholars Program and Diana Liverman Scholars Program are dedicated to training the next generation of environmental researchers in the art of public communication.